jing-xiang/tp/docs/DeveloperGuide.md

 The abstract `Command` class and its related children classes have the following attributes:

-* *CommandString*: String indicating the command being parsed
+* *CommandString*: String indicating the command being parsed.
-* *TaskExpression*: String containing details for the command to effect
+* *TaskExpression*: String containing details for the command to effect.

 <ins>Constructor</ins>